AMReX-Combustion/PeleLM/README.md

 ## Overview

 *PeleLM* is an adaptive-mesh low Mach number hydrodynamics code for reacting flows.
-*PeleLM* supports Embedded Boundary method to include complex geometries and is parallelized with MPI + OpenMP for CPUs and MPI + CUDA or MPI + HIP for GPUs.
+*PeleLM* supports Embedded Boundary method to represent complex geometries and is parallelized with MPI + OpenMP for CPUs and MPI + CUDA or MPI + HIP for GPUs.

-*PeleLM is part of the Pele combustion Suite and *PeleLM* has a project [homepage](https://amrex-combustion.github.io/PeleLM/).
+*PeleLM* is part of the Pele combustion Suite and *PeleLM* has a project [homepage](https://amrex-combustion.github.io/PeleLM/).
 Use [this link](https://groups.google.com/forum/#!forum/pelelmusers/join) to sign up for the PeleLM user forum, where updates and significant changes will be posted.
 The forum is also where general questions can be posted about building and running the code, processing code output, and details about the algorithm and its implementation.